Need to backup files from command prompt in Windows 10

 Schedule: You can select a specific backup interval to schedule backup files, such as, daily incremental backup, so you will never miss any change.

-How to backup data without booting into Windows 10?
+Method 2: Backup data without booting into Windows 10

 To create bootable USB, launch AOMEI Backupper Standard and then click Tools > Create Bootable Media.
 After that, you will be asked to select bootable disc type, boot mode, and storage media, just select them per your needs.
 To enjoy all the useful feature of this software, it's suggested to select Windows PE as bootable disc type.